Afternoons With Leila

 Mostly, I'd listen.
 My accent transfiguring even the simplest questions into a misunderstanding.

-It was better that way, and on her more lucid mornings, when the pills hadn't yet scrambled her brain and memory hadn't betrayed her, she'd talk of her life in Tehran, the early years before the revolution.
+It was better that way.
+And on her more lucid mornings, when the pills hadn't yet scrambled her brain and memory hadn't betrayed her, she'd talk of her life in Tehran, the early years before the revolution.

 And always, a vacancy would transform into a sad, sweet smile as she recalled her student days, studying language and literature at university, courting Mete, and becoming a professor.